ga-wdi-boston/browser-upload/README.md

 We'll use `FormData` and `$.ajax` to POST data to an echo server, `http://httpbin.org`.

-Later we'll use this client to POST data to `express-multer-api`.
+Later we'll use this client to POST data to `express-upload-api`.

 ## Uploading files to AWS via multer and express